jeog/TOSDataBridge/README.md

 - - -
 Major changes will generally lead to a new version/branch, but not necessarily the label of 'stable'.
 Minor changes may or may not use a seperate branch that will be merged back into master when deemed 'usable'.

-- **v0.3** (branch 'v0.3') - 'stable' version, use the README from branch 'v0.3' \*\*
+- **v0.3** (branch 'v0.3') - 'stable' version that guarantees up-to-date binaries/signatures (use the README from branch 'v0.3')

-- **v0.4** (branch 'master') - pre-release development, interface subject to slight change
+- **v0.4** (branch 'master') - pre-release development version that may not have up-to-date binaries/signatures

-If you simply want the core functionality - and/or need the most up-to-date pre-compiled binaries - with the small(est) chance of running into bugs, use v0.3 (branch v0.3).
-If you want the latest-and-greatest features, improvements etc., don't mind building your own and dealing with more bugs, or may want to contribute, use v0.4 (branch master).

-\*\* *contains up-to-date binaries/signatures*

 ### Quick Setup
 - - -
 - tosdb-setup.bat will attempt to install the necessary modules/dependencies for you but you should refer to **[Installation Details](#installation-details)** below for a more detailed explanation